flexera-public/policy_templates/tools/cloudformation-template/README.md

 ## For Maintainers

-New releases are created by copying the latest version of template to `releases/` and appending a version number (using [Semantic Versioning](https://semver.org/) strategies).
-Files under `releases/` should not be modified once they are merged and committed to default branch.

-Publishing releases and latest Template files to S3 is handled by GitHub Actions workflow [ Publish CloudFormation Templates ](../../.github/workflows/cfn-publish.yaml) and triggered when [Test CloudFormation Templates](../../.github/workflows/cfn-test.yaml) finishes successfully after commit to the default branch.
+New releases are created automatically by the `tools/cloudformation-template/aws_cft_generator.rb` script.
+This script runs automatically via GitHub Actions whenever a change is made to the master branch.
+This script uses the permissions file `data/policy_permissions_list/master_policy_permissions_list.json` to obtain the information needed to generate the CloudFormation Template.
+This file, in turn, is sourced through its own automation that scrapes policy template README files.